Ssnibles/dwl/README.md

 # dwl - dwm for Wayland

-A fork of [dwl](https://codeberg.org/dwl/dwl) packaged as a Nix Flake, featuring SceneFX, extra layouts, spatial navigation, and desktop shortcuts.
+A fork of [dwl](https://codeberg.org/dwl/dwl) packaged as a Nix Flake.
+This is mainly just an experiment and trying to learn wlroots and wayland.

 ---